Our on the road guide to doing the laundry

 These have very few camper stops or Aires.
 So at some point we have to use campsites and make full use of the campsite laundry room.

-Spain is very similar to France and Italy, including some at Fuel Stations, just brilliant and next to camper stops….The Lavanderia is just great!
+Spain is very similar to France and Italy, including having some laundry’s at Fuel Stations.
+Overall they are just brilliant and often situated next to camper stops….The Lavanderia are just great!

-Laundrette’s in most towns, otherwise it’s the campsite laundry room.
-With no Aire type system we’re usually on a campsite at some point.
+Due to not having an Aire type system in the UK, we’re usually on a campsite at some point.

-They just love a laundrette but they can be any age or condition and often with cold water intake only, but who cares!
+They just love a laundrette in both Australia and New Zealand, but they can be any age or condition.

 Expect the machine to take 35-40 mins.